 The user can enter his own measured value for methane emissions from the wastewater treatment plant, see the figure below.
-Note that the emission measurements should not include emissions of methane from the sludge phase (dewatering, digester, flare and digester management).
+Note that the emission measurements should not include emissions of methane from the sludge phase (dewatering, digester, flare, and digester management).
 If there is no measured value, the emissions are calculated based on literature data.
 In this tool, the same emission factor is used as in VA- teknik Södra's tool (2021): 0.0027 kg methane per kg incoming COD (Gustavsson & Tumlin, 2013).
-The estimate is based on measured emissions from the Henriksdal and Bromma wastewater treatment plants in Stockholm and is measured in the collected exhaust air from the water phase.
+The estimate is based on measured emissions from the Henriksdal and Bromma wastewater treatment plants in Stockholm and are measured in the collected exhaust air from the water phase.

+Figure 13 Input field

-Figure 13 Input field for emissions of methane from the water phase.
+Input field for emissions of methane from the water phase.

 There are large variations in measured values from different facilities, and the variations can be due to the incoming water temperature (Tumlin et al, 2014).
 For example, Baresel et al (2022) have measured methane emissions of between 8 and 40 g methane per kg incoming COD (compared to the chosen emission factor of 2.7 g methane per kg incoming COD).
+IPCC (2019) rekommenderar en utsläppsfaktor på 7,5 g metan per kg inkommande COD.